St Peter's Church, Dixton: Diocese

 The church remains part of the Diocese of Hereford and the Church of England, despite being in Monmouthshire, Wales.
 With Monmouth, it was transferred to the Diocese of Llandaff in 1844.
-However, a vote by the congregation in 1915 decided that it should not join the Church in Wales when it became disestablished, but stay as part of the Church of England; it returned at that point to the Diocese of Hereford.
-In the following year John Witherston Rickards died who had been the vicar since 1886.
+However, a vote by the parishioners in 1915 decided that it should not join the Church in Wales when it became disestablished, but stay as part of the Church of England; it therefore returned in 1920 to the Diocese of Hereford.
+In the following year John Witherston Rickards, who had been the vicar since 1886, died.